bluebird75/luaunit/README.txt

-		luaunit.lua  by Philippe Fremy
+		LuaUnit  by Philippe Fremy

-Luaunit is a unit-testing framework for Lua, in the spirit of many others unit-testing framework.
-Luaunit let's you write test functions, test classes with test methods and setup/teardown functionality.
+Luaunit is a unit-testing framework for Lua.
+It allows you to write test functions and test classes with test methods, combined with setup/teardown functionality.
+A wide range of assertions are supported.

-Luaunit can output test failures using the TAP format, for easier integration into Continuous Integration platforms like Jenkins.
+Luaunit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms like Jenkins and Maven.
+The integrated command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...

-Luaunit is derived from the initial work of Ryu Gwang.
+LuaUnit works with Lua 5.1 and 5.2 .
+It was tested on Windows XP and Ubuntu 12.04 (see continuous build results on travic-ci.org ) and should work on all platforms supported by lua.
+It has no other dependency than lua itself.

+Luaunit is now maintained on github: https://github.com/bluebird75/luaunit

 It is released under the BSD license.

-Luaunit should work on all platforms supported by lua.
-It was tested on Windows XP and Gentoo Linux.

-Luaunit is now maintained on github: https://github.com/bluebird75/luaunit

 See file example_with_luaunit.lua to understand how to use it.